 Where can I find a development roadmap?

-Please refer to our whitepaper for development roadmap.
+Please refer to our website for the development roadmap.

 Is your project open sourced?

 Yes.
 All implementations of the protocol are open source.
 We encourage others to build other implementations.

 Please follow us on Twitter, our blog, our newsletter or website.

 Our whitepaper is a good resource for information on Ocean Protocol